 However, the setting will share information as part of its day-to-day work in order to safeguard and protect children from harm but also to work together to support families to improve outcomes for all.
-This may involve liaison with police, Children’s Social Care, participation in multi-agency meetings (e.g. case conferences) and participation in serious case reviews if need be (see section 17 of The Manual).
+This may involve liaison with police, Children’s Social Care, participation in multi-agency meetings (e.g. case conferences) and participation in serious case reviews if need be (see Information Sharing: Advice for Practitioners Providing Safeguarding Services 2018).

 This nursery is registered with Ofsted’s Early Years Registerand is required to meet the requirements of the Early Years Foundation Stage.
 These registers clearly state the minimum standards that must be met by law.

 As a consequence, the setting is subject to routine and regular inspection by Ofsted.
 The most recent Ofsted report is available to view on the noticeboard in the corridor or online at www.ofsted.gov.uk.

 Any external agencies visiting the premises must respect this setting’s policies and procedures at all times and not discuss overheard conversations or information regarding children and families outside the setting.
 Any concerns regarding safeguarding must immediately be advised to the Lead Person or if concerns relate to her the complainant must contact our safeguarding deputy or the Local Authority Designated Officer (see The Manual).

 Breaches of this Safeguarding Policy by external contractors or visitors will be taken very seriously and appropriate action will be taken.

 Whistleblowing and complaints